Guidance and Best Practices for Coordinated Predation Management to Benefit Temperate Breeding Shorebirds in the Atlantic Flyway (Version 1.1)

-Background & Description:
+Background & Description

 This project was funded by the National Fish and Wildlife Foundation with additional support provided by U.S. Fish and Wildlife Service, other federal and state agencies, NGOs, and universities.

-The purpose of the webinar was to disseminate an overview of the recently completed “Guidance and Best Practices for Coordinated Predation Management to Benefit Temperate Breeding Shorebirds in the Atlantic Flyway.”
-Sarah Karpanty (VirginiaTech) provides ideas for how the overall document can be useful in the predation management planning and implementation processes.
+Information webinar provides an overview of the “Guidance and Best Practices for Coordinated Predation Management to Benefit Temperate Breeding Shorebirds in the Atlantic Flyway” including ideas for how the overall document can be useful in the predation management planning and implementation processes.
+Webinar recording available here.

 AFSI partners continue to implement, test, adapt and recommend additional guidance and best practices.
 Material served here provides additional resources developed after the completion of the Guidance and Best Practices, which can further maximize effectiveness and efficiency of predator management across the Atlantic Flyway.

 This supplement reports on three demonstration projects completed in North Carolina, Virginia, and Massachusetts, following the release of the Guidance and Best Practices in 2019.
 Each project used the document to inform work in the field, and incorporated camera-based monitoring into management.
 Project reports share lessons learned from implementing the Guidance and Best Practices and suggest next steps that are widely applicable to those involved in predation management for temperate breeding shorebirds in the Atlantic Flyway.
 The supplement also provides a detailed outline, developed collaboratively by demonstration project partners, that lays the groundwork for a future comprehensive guidance document, as well as experiences and recommendations regarding the design and implementation of camera projects to benefit predation management.
 Primary project funding: National Fish and Wildlife Foundation.